bormaxi8080/starred/README.md

 ## Python

+- [AccentuSoft/LinkScope_Client](https://github.com/AccentuSoft/LinkScope_Client) - Repository for the LinkScope Client software.
+- [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.
 - [itsOwen/CyberScraper-2077](https://github.com/itsOwen/CyberScraper-2077) - A Powerful web scraper powered by LLM | OpenAI, Gemini & Ollama
 - [fbdesignpro/sweetviz](https://github.com/fbdesignpro/sweetviz) - Visualize and compare datasets, target values and associations, with one line of code.
 - [Speedml/speedml](https://github.com/Speedml/speedml) - Speedml is a Python package to speed start machine learning projects.